moe123/coconut/ReadMe.markdown

 Coconut implements type introspection (e.g knowing type [parent-type, properties] of an object at runtime) and a tiny barebones reflection system: a metaobject protocol (MOP).

-Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has not advantages in our context except making initialization syntax complex for `nada`.
-Note that Coconut is written in C++11, C++14 is not widely and fully implemented yet.

 -----------------------------------------------------------------------------------------------

 Coconut defines a base layer of classes fully integrated to the host-lang: C++, the data-structures hold ref-counted objects